 "Kitten season" sounds like a whimsical folktale of purring, sweet-faced kittens floating on fluffy clouds and raining from the sky, softly landing on purple toadstools amidst fluttering butterflies.
-But far from the wondrous miracle of new life it may conjure up in cat lovers' minds, kitten season is, in reality, a chaotic time when litters and litters of feral and domestic kittens are born.
+However, in reality, kitten season is a chaotic (if cute) time when many litters of feral and stray kittens are born.

 Video of the Day